 I’m from Kosovo.
 It’s one of Europe’s smallest countries — about half the size of Vermont — and its newest, having emerged from war as an independent state in 2008.

-Since then, and after a decade of focusing on anti-corruption enforcement, Kosovo and its 1.8… Continue Reading
+Since then, and after a decade of focusing on anti-corruption enforcement, Kosovo and its 1.8 million people are still struggling with graft.… Continue Reading

 The pressure on companies to identify and verify ultimate beneficial ownership or UBO information is growing, with more legal requirements being imposed, first by FinCEN, and most recently by the UK, which particularly targeted the British Overseas Territories.… Continue Reading